Looking up what to do for a great day out in the West Midlands?

 One of my top suggestions is to learn about the city’s industrial past through an unusual and fun perspective.
 Nestled within the Jewellery Quarter is J.W.Evans Silver Factory, workshops hidden behind four terraced houses.

 It literally is stepping back into time with your cozy 10-people tour, from the wooden cabinets and peg hooks to the work benches and exposed brick walls.
 Original designs and reproduced manuals are lying around next to well-worn coats.
 Check out the drop stamps and fly presses, the working equipment strewn around the tables.
-It’s an amazing heritage.
+It’s an amazing heritage and a great thing to to do for adults wanting to mark that special occasion.

 3. Admire the stunning Coventry Cathedral